baely/baely/README.md

 <img src="https://raw.githubusercontent.com/baely/baely/master/image.png" width="200px">

-> 🎓 Data Science student at the University of Melbourne <br>
+> 🎓 Compsci student at the University of Melbourne <br>
 > 👨‍💻 Currently working as a software engineer intern at National Australia Bank <br>
 > ☕️ Software engineer with Swap Cup, an eco-friendly initiative <br>
-> 🌱 Trying to learn python and back-end development
+> 🌱 Trying to learn python and react in full-stack development projects

 <!--START_SECTION:waka-->
 📊 **This Week I Spent My Time On**